Just over three-in-five of the province’s residents would like to see the speed limit reduced to 30 km/h on select residential streets.

-Methodology: Results are based on an online study conducted from August 1 to August 3, 2022, among 1,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region.
-The margin of error, which measures sample variability, is +/- 3.1 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online study conducted from November 9 to November 11, 2023, among 800 adults in British Columbia.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
+The margin of error—which measures sample variability—is +/- 3.5 percentage points, nineteen times out of twenty.

 For more information on this poll, please contact: